Prajwal-S-6/Spring-Certification-Path/module-01/ValueAnnotation/README.md

 * SpEL is an expression language that allows to query and manipulate objects at runtime.
-* SpEL can be used independently using ExpressionParser(SpELExpressionParser) and EvaluationContext, or can be used with @Value
+* SpEL can be used independently using ExpressionParser(SpELExpressionParser) and EvaluationContext(StandardEvaluationContext), or can be used with @Value
 *